getodk/docs/odk1-src/central-backup.rst

 .. note::

-  A backup can only be restored to the Central version it was created from.
-For example, if you create a backup from Central v0.5, upgrade to Central v1.0, and then decide to restore the backup, you will first need to install Central v0.5.
-After your restore, you can upgrade again.
+  You cannot restore a backup to an older version of Central.
+For example, if you create a backup from Central v1.0, you cannot restore it to Central v0.9.

 1. The first thing you'll have to do is download your backup from Google Drive, which you can do from the `Google Drive website <https://drive.google.com/>`_.
 You will find the backups in a folder called ``ODK Backups``.
 Each file is a single backup snapshot, and each snapshot should be titled ``backup-{date}T{time}Z.zip``.